Disclaimer: The views herein are strictly my own. I am grateful for comments from and discussions with a number of current and former EBRD employees.

 The EBRD finances not just autocratic countries but also its governments

 Two thirds of all investments went to autocratic countries in 2019, and a fifth went to autocratic governments.
-If we group the data by two time periods, 2000-2012 and 2013-2019, we see further the degree to which the EBRD is financing autocratic countries:
+If we instead group the data by two equally large time periods, 2006-2012 and 2013-2019, we see further the degree to which the EBRD is financing autocratic countries:

-- 2000-2012: In this period less than a third of all investments went to autocratic countries, and only 7% went to autocratic governments.
+- 2006-2012: In this period, around 42% of all investments went to autocratic countries, overwhelmingly dominated by Russia which by itself accounted for a fourth of all investments.
+Meanwhile, only about 8% went to autocratic governments.

 This is a dramatic increase in funds to autocracies since 2013 and serves to show that the EBRD not only finances autocratic countries, but also to a large extent autocratic governments.
-If we group the data by the same time periods but by country and sector (state vs private) and sort it by political regime, we can see that even though the EBRD finances governments across both autocracies and democracies, the increases tends to be mostly in terms of autocratic, rather than democratic, governments.
+If we group the data by the same time periods, but by country and sector (state vs private) and sort it by political regime, we can see that even though the EBRD finances governments across both autocracies and democracies, the investment increases tends to be mostly in terms of autocratic, rather than democratic, countries (and governments).

 Another way to visualize the data is to weight democracy indices by EBRD investments and comparing this “EBRD universe” to the world median and interquartile range (the 25th and 75th percentiles of the distribution).
-I continue to focus on data from Varieties of Democracy, but for the sake of inclusion, I also construct the first principal component of indices from three common sources: V-Dem’s Liberal Democracy Index, the average of Freedom House’s Civil and Political Liberties indices, and the Polity IV index (upper middle panel).
+I continue to focus on data from V-Dem, but for the sake of inclusion, I also construct the first principal component of indices from three common sources: V-Dem’s Liberal Democracy Index, the average of Freedom House’s Civil and Political Liberties indices, and the Polity IV index (upper middle panel).
+Since Russia disappears from the sample in 2014, I also plot one line with and without the country in the EBRD sample.
+And finally, I’ve also added the corresponding EIB-weighted index for the subsample of EIB destinations outside of Western Europe (effectively limited these countries to developing and emerging countries).
+The comparison is relevant as they are both Europe-centric institutions, and both considered in competition for a future role as the EU’s development bank.

-Across all the above indices, the declining trend is clear and visible, mostly since 2013 but in some cases earlier.
-As can be seen above, including Russia (blue lines) will distort the trend somewhat, as the EBRD starts to wind down its Russia investments in the beginning of the 2010s and ceases operations by 2015.
-But this decline is arguably driven by the threat of sanctions rather than any real investment preference by the EBRD.
-Instead, the red lines which excludes Russia shows a clearer picture of the institutional trajectory of EBRD’s partner countries.
+Across all the above indices, the declining trend is clear and visible for the EBRD-weighted index, mostly since 2013 but in some cases earlier.
+As can be seen above, including Russia (solid red lines) will distort the trend somewhat, as the EBRD starts to wind down its Russia investments in the beginning of the 2010s and ceases operations by 2015.
+But this decline is arguably driven by the threat of sanctions, deteriorating US-Russian relations, and to some extent outside of the EBRD’s control.
+Instead, the red dashed lines which excludes Russia shows a clearer picture of the adverse institutional trajectory of EBRD universe of countries.

 The indices of liberalism and freedom of expression (arguably close to the EBRD’s sense of “pluralism” in Article 1) are especially troubling.
 In the latter, the EBRD universe has fallen so far it now it is now close to the 25th percentile of the distribution.
 The shift in 2013 toward financing autocracies also resulted in an unsurprising plunge in economic institutions as measured by property rights.
 What is noteworthy, however, is that there is little evidence of improvement in the past seven years of EBRD involvement.
 The last graph in the lower right-hand corner is the EBRD-weighted regime, and whereas up until roughly 2010 it could be considered an electoral democracy, today it is much closer to an electoral autocracy.